2bc-ghday/2bshopApp/README.md

 examples for security vulnerability detection.

 ## Github Copilot Demo Videos

 The following videos demonstrate the capabilities of GitHub Copilot in generating code for the 2B Shops application:

 - [Github Copliot Workspace](./videos/1-workspace-example.mp4)
 - [GitHub Copilot Agent - Backend](./videos/2-agent-backend.mp4)
 - [GitHub Copilot Agent - Frontend](./videos/3-agent-frontend.mp4)
 - [Github Copliot MCP Example](./videos/4-mcp-example.mp4)

+## GitHub Advanced Security Examples

+This repository includes examples of common security vulnerabilities that can be detected using GitHub Advanced Security:

+- **SQL Injection**: Example of SQL injection vulnerability in `/advanced-security-samples/SQL_Injection_Vulnerability.py`
+- **XSS (Cross-Site Scripting)**: Example of XSS vulnerability in `/advanced-security-samples/Cross-Site Scripting (XSS) Vulnerability.js`
+- **Hardcoded Credentials**: Example of hardcoded credentials in `/advanced-security-samples/exposed_credentials.py`

+These examples are for demonstration purposes only and showcase how GitHub Advanced Security can detect these vulnerabilities automatically.

+**DO NOT** use these examples in production code!

 ## Technology Stack and Features